Frequently Asked Questions

 How do I obtain a park pass?

-Visitors can obtain park passes by visiting their nearest park site.
-Most sites have passes available, however it is recommended to call a park prior to your visit.
+You can obtain park passes by visiting your nearest park site.
+Most sites have passes available; we recommend calling a park prior to your visit.
 Learn more about the America the Beautiful - National Parks and Federal Recreation Lands Pass.

 How do I make reservations for camping/lodging in national parks?

-For campground reservations go here.
-Not all parks participate in this service, many campgrounds are first come, first served.
-For more information on specific camping and lodging services offered at the park(s) of your interest, please check their homepage by using our search feature.
+For campground reservations, visit Recreation.gov.
+Not all parks participate in this service; many campgrounds are first come, first served.
+For more information on specific camping and lodging services offered at the park(s) of your interest, please check their websites by using our search feature.